-Arbitration is preferred by many as a way to resolve commercial disputes.
-Arbitration has many advantages over litigation in court, such as party control of the process; typically lower costs and shorter time to resolution; flexibility; privacy; awards which are final and enforceable; decision makers who are selected by the parties on the basis of desired characteristics and experience; and broad user satisfaction.
+Arbitration has many advantages over litigation in court, such as party control of the process; typically lower costs and shorter time to resolution; flexibility; privacy; awards which are final and enforceable; decision-makers who are selected by the parties on the basis of desired characteristics and experience; and broad user satisfaction.

-In recent years, significant cutbacks in state court budgets have impacted the amount of time required to adjudicate cases in court.iii.
+In recent years, significant cutbacks in state court budgets have impacted the amount of time required to adjudicate cases in court.iv

 Attorneys’ fees and expenses are by far the most significant cost of litigation, and they increase in direct proportion to the time to resolution of the case.
 Attorneys’ fees and expenses can be minimized in arbitration because arbitrations are generally concluded in far less time than cases in court.